-Discount real estate brokers alleviate the costs by helping you save money on commissions.
+Discount realtors alleviate the costs by helping you save money on commissions.
 Most offer built-in savings on listing fees — but these companies create savings in different ways.

 Some discount brokers save you thousands on real estate agent commissions while still offering full service and matches with pre-vetted discount real estate agents.
 Other discount brokerages cut corners, offer limited service, charge hidden fees, or operate at a massive scale, which decreases the quality of customer service.

-To identify the best discount real estate brokers, we considered each company’s:
+To identify the best discount realtors, we considered each company’s:

 - Method of agent matching